Payroll Tax for Non-Resident F-1 J-1 VISA holders

 The laws that apply to non-resident aliens who enter the US on an F-1 or J-1 VISA are generally unknown to employers.
 There are numerous varieties of VISAs, and each one has unique tax ramifications.
 All other employees must have payroll taxes withheld, but these two particular groups are exempt.
 When incorrect taxes are withheld from these workers, it may cause problems.

 Traveling overseas to study and teach in the United States is becoming more and more common.
 Employers must know how to handle workers who may apply to work for their firm and be on the lookout for various VISA types.
 Since they are new to our nation, these workers are unaware of their rights and obligations.
-They look to the Employer for guidance.
+They look to the employer for guidance.

 Additionally, tax treaties benefit both the employer and the employee.
 These workers are also exempt from or have some employer taxes waived.
 When the right paperwork is filled out and these people are treated correctly in terms of taxes, the employer may also save money.